AtakanYigit/sentient-ai/README.md

 ### Motor FunctionsLayer
 Motor Functions Layer is responsible for physical actions of the model.
 This includes speaking (Text to Speech), moving, turning and more.
+**Note:** If your local LLM modal doesn't support image input you need to provide you must provide a Google AI Studio [API key](https://aistudio.google.com/apikey).

 ### Conscious Layer (Decision Making Layer)
 Conscious Layer is the main decision making layer.
 It can ask other layers for information but that is this layer's job to decide on the action.
 It doesn't think on its own, it only uses other layers.